 CIFAS, the Fraud Prevention service has reported that over 60% of all fraud recorded by businesses in the UK are related to employment applications.
 Common examples include false information about an applicant’s qualifications, employment history or criminal convictions.

-A German politician resigned in the Summer when it was revealed her qualifications are less than she’d claimed and who can forget Scott Thompson, the once CEO of Yahoo who was fired when his embellished degree was discovered (he didn’t have the Computer Science qualification he had listed on his CV).
+A German politician resigned some years ago when it was revealed her qualifications are less than she’d claimed and who can forget Scott Thompson, the once CEO of Yahoo who was fired when his embellished degree was discovered (he didn’t have the Computer Science qualification he had listed on his CV).